kluctl/kluctl/docs/kluctl/templating/variable-sources.md

 Only simple pathes are supported that do not contain wildcards or lists.

 For some variable sources, `targetPath` will become mandatory when the resulting variable is not a dictionary.
+It is also mandatory when `multidoc` is set to `true`.

+##### multidoc
+When set to `true`, the vars source's underlying yaml document is treated as a yaml multidoc and the resulting variable will be an array.

+Using `multidoc` also requires you to set `targetPath`.

 ## Variable source types
 Different types of vars entries are possible: